Vocal's Position in Tomorrow's Digital Landscape

 Who could have possibly had the foresight to understand the scalability or the concept of Facebook as a platform?
 The world is much smarter than it was seven years ago.
 Businesses are adapting.
 The audience, the producer, and the distribution channels have become more educated and the government regulatory environment, more aggressive.
 Over the next few years as the platform race heats up, there will be a systemic revaluation of technology platforms in the face of more advanced needs from a global audience.

-The differentiating factor is having a platform that fosters trust and a safe environment for its stakeholders and users.
+The differentiating factor is having a platform that fosters a trusted and safe environment for its stakeholders and users.
 A place where they can be more efficient and effective in their pursuits and passions.
-Resources, tools, and platforms like Spotify which helped save the music industry that Apple had disrupted, as well as WordPress which re-invented the printing press for the masses, changed how we function as a society.
-Kickstarter, which should have a centuries old investment banking industry worried, has only scratched the surface of crowdfunding.
-By providing solutions and fulfilling user needs, platforms represent significant value for investors in a world where literally everyone must have a digital footprint to function in society.
+Resources, tools, and platforms like Spotify which helped save the music industry that Apple had disrupted, as well as WordPress which re-invented the printing press for the masses, changed how we function as a — by providing solutions and fulfilling user needs, platforms represent significant value for investors in a world where literally everyone must have a digital footprint to function in society.

 Part of the commonality among these platforms is the willingness to synthesize capitalism with democratization.
-That is the promise of the digital space: it is the promise of a better future.
-One not too weighted to an extreme but rather properly balanced.
+That is the promise of the digital space: that of a better future — one not too weighted to an extreme but rather properly balanced.
 While technology offers the opportunity to get everyone in the world connected, 2019 will continue to be a year where boundaries on editorial behavior will be newly established.
 Big social platforms are paving the way for a new conversation on the first amendment.